White Noise (novel): Structure

 White Noise is written in the first person through the eyes of the main character, Jack Gladney.
 Jack is middle-aged and overly concerns himself with the inevitability of death.
 The first-person perspective gives the audience the ability to see Jack's true thoughts and feelings.
 The majority of the novel is written in dialogue, primarily focusing on the interactions between the characters and Jack's interpretations.
 Author DeLillo purposefully creates Jack's dialogue to be philosophical.
 The diction is not complex, but rather the sentence structure of Jack's dialogue is complex.
 Jack's character's dialogue throughout the story provides a better meaning than the other characters'.

 Setting

-White Noise begins in the town of Blacksmith.
-Jack spends much time at his job at the college, the College-On-The-Hill.
-Blacksmith is a college town.
-The novel carries on about pollution issues regarding the weather.
-Toward the end of the book, the family tends to be on the move from different places and travels.
+White Noise begins in the college town of Blacksmith.
 The exact geographical setting of White Noise is unidentified, but elements of the novel evoke the Midwestern United States, especially the Rust Belt and Upper Midwest.
 The fictional Iron City shares its name with the Pittsburgh beer company of the same name.
 Critic John Pistelli wrote that a Midwestern setting was "thematically appropriate to the novel's concern with the vanishing of labor and laboring know-how."